dlab-berkeley/Python-Fundamentals-Legacy/Day_1/01_Running-Python.md

 > #### Which Python?
 >
-> Python, like other programs, come in versions.
-And with each version, the
-> features may change.
-That means that running code made for Python 2 might
-> not work on Python 3.
-This is one of the motivations behind BCE -
-> to standardize software versions for teaching, etc.
 >
 > To see which version of Python you have, enter the command `which python` in
 > bash.
 You can use the `which` command with other programs, too.